prateekrauniyar345/student_crm/README.md

-# 🏛️ GS Enrollment Analytics & AI Co-Pilot
+# 🏛️ Higher Education Enrollment Analytics & AI Co-Pilot

 A **full-stack student CRM platform** designed for higher education enrollment management, built with modern technologies and AI-powered analytics.
 Specifically tailored for tracking non-traditional, transfer, and first-generation students through their complete lifecycle—from prospect to alumni.